mozilla/addon-sdk/packages/addon-kit/docs/private-browsing.md

 <!-- edited by Noelle Murata [fiveinchpixie@gmail.com]  -->
 <!-- contributed by Irakli Gozalishvili [gozala@mozilla.com] -->

-The `private-browsing` module allows you to access the private browsing service
-- detecting if it is active and adding callbacks for transitioning into and out of private browsing mode.
+The `private-browsing` module allows you to access Firefox's private browsing mode, detecting if it is active and when its state changes.

-Private browsing is a singleton, so in most cases it will be easiest to store it in a variable.

-    var pb = require("private-browsing");

 ## Events ##

-When the browser starts or stops private browsing mode, the following events are emitted:
+When the browser starts or stops private browsing mode, the following events are emitted.
+In each case, listeners are passed an event object that has a single property `emitter` whose value is the private browsing module itself.

 ### start ###
 Emitted when the browser starts private browsing mode.

+    var pb = require("private-browsing");
-    pb.on("start", function() {
+    pb.on("start", function(event) {
       // Do something when the browser starts private browsing mode.
     });